 The days when you were expected to take a job with a company and stay with that company for life, or at least for several years, are long gone.
-The term “job hopper” carries little stigma in the 21st Century labor force.
+The term “job hopper” carries a little stigma in the 21st Century labor force.
 Nonetheless, making a job change or a career move remains one of the more serious decisions that you make during your career.

-The decision to accept or decline a job offer, to make a career change or to become self employed requires careful consideration.
+The decision to accept or decline a job offer, to make a career change or to become self-employed requires careful consideration.
 Can you afford it?
 Are you making the right choice?
 Consider these ten decisions before you take the leap

 1. With a New Job, Determine How Much Money You’d Really Be Making